Hunting and shooting in the United Kingdom: History

-Forms of hunting and shooting

-Equipment

-Since the mid-18th century game keepers and hunters kept gamebooks for recording game and vermin killed on country estates, farms, etc.

 Shooting

-The shooting of game birds, in particular pheasant, is found in the UK, on large, traditional driven shoots on estates and on small-scale rough shoots.
-Shooting of game birds is carried out using a shotgun, most often 12 and 20 gauge or a .410 bore, often on land managed by a gamekeeper.
-Shooters are often referred to as "guns".
+The shooting of game birds, in particular pheasant, is often on land managed by a gamekeeper using British country clothing.
+When hunting with shotguns, there is a risk of accidentally injuring birds that survive.
+The bird struck by the central cluster of the shot typically dies and falls to the ground.
+However, animals on the periphery of the shot may still be hit by some pellets, which they survive but result in lifelong suffering.
+Shooting from too far away also increases the risk of causing harm to animals due to the increased spread of shot pellets.

 Game birds are shot in different ways.
 In driven game shooting, where beaters are employed to walk through woods and over moors or fields, dependent on the quarry and time of year and drive game towards a line of 8–10 standing guns standing about 50 or 60 metres apart.
-The guns will be members of a syndicate sharing costs, or have paid in the region of £25+ per bird for pheasants and much more for grouse.
-The total bag (number of birds shot) will be anywhere between 10 and 400, again dependent on the budget and quarry.
-The day may be very formal, and the head gamekeeper or a shoot captain will oversee proceedings.
-Great emphasis is placed on safety.
-Pickers-up with dogs are also employed to make sure all shot or wounded game is collected.
-On such estates, large numbers of pheasants, partridge and duck, but not grouse, are reared and released to provide sufficient numbers of game.
+Large numbers of pheasants, partridge and duck, but not grouse, are reared and released to provide sufficient numbers of game.
 Grouse cannot be reared intensively but the heather moorland where they live is intensively managed to maximise numbers.

 Rough shooting, where several guns walk through a woodland, moor or field and shoot the birds their dogs put up, is increasingly popular.
-It is less formal and may be funded by several people grouping together to form a "syndicate", paying a certain amount each year towards pheasants, habitat maintenance, etc.
+It is less formal and may be funded by several people grouping together to form a syndicate, paying a certain amount each year towards pheasants and habitat maintenance.

-Wildfowling is typically happens in the form of a single gun sitting in pursuit of wildfowl by a body of water, or on the coastal foreshore, often at dawn or dusk, and waits for birds to "flight" in.
-This is sometimes undertaken in total darkness or by the light of the moon.
-Duck are also shot by the two methods described above.

 Rook shooting was once popular in rural Britain for both pest control and gaining food, wherein juvenile rooks living in rookeries, known as "branchers", were shot before they were able to fly.
 These events were both very social and a source of food (the rook becomes inedible once mature) as the rook and rabbit pie was considered a great delicacy.

-Deer stalking

-High-powered rifles are used for deer stalking.
-This may take place high on moors, or from a "high seat" in woodland.
-Venison is also a highly popular meat with sales quadrupling in the UK in 2014.